NaelsonBrasil/assembly/README.md

 system.
 Instead, **they typically use a binary or two’s complement numbering system.** To understand the limitations of computer arithmetic, you must understand how computers represent numbers.

+1.1.1 A Review of the Decimal System
+You’ve been using the decimal (base 10) numbering system for so long that you probably take it for granted.
+When you see a number like “123”, you don’t think about the value 123; rather, you generate a mental image of how many items this value represents.
+In reality, however, the number 123 represents:
+1*102 + 2 * 101 + 3*100

 ```

 ```